Using the Calvin T. Ryan Library after you graduate

 Other resources to be aware of are "open access" journals that are available for free and in full text to readers on the Web.
-You can see a list of these journals and search for articles at the Directory of Open Access Journals.
+You can find a list of these journals and search for articles at the Directory of Open Access Journals.
 You may also try searching Google Scholar to find full text articles that are sometimes posted on authors' websites or institutional repositories.
 You should check with your local library about getting access to an article before you order one from a publisher, but most articles are also available for a fee from the publisher's website.

 Another option for research is an individual monthly or annual pass from JSTOR that provides access to 1,500 journals from JSTOR's archive collection.
 JPASS fees range from $19.50 for a monthly to $199 for an annual pass.
 Discounts are being made available to JSTOR's Register & Read users as well as to members of scholarly societies whose journals are included in the JPASS Collection.
 For more information on JPASS, visit http://jpass.jstor.org.